 Addison’s disease in dogs

-Addison’s is most common in female dogs and often develops at around 4-6 years old.
-Any breed of dog can develop Addison’s but the condition is more common in certain pedigree breeds such as the standard Poodle, West Highland White Terrier, Great Dane and St Bernard.
+Although Addison’s can affect any dog, it’s most common in middle aged (4-6 year old) females, and is seen most often in certain pedigree breeds such as the Standard poodle, West Highland White Terrier, Great Dane and St Bernard.

 - Weight loss